 - Benefits – Generally, more of your Social Security benefits are taxable when you file separately.
 When filing jointly, you and your spouse must combine incomes and benefits to determine the taxable portion of benefits, even if you or your spouse receives no benefits.

 - Community Property – Community property states such as California and Texas dictate which property is considered separate or joint ("community") for tax purposes.
 Should you both itemize, you may be faced with a hideous pile of paperwork to split assets 50/50.

 Those are pretty powerful arguments to file jointly.
 However, there are a few reasons to consider filing separately.

 - Questionable Tax Practices – You should file separately if your spouse is stretching, or outright breaking, the tax laws.
 Signing a joint return makes you responsible for paying any taxes, penalties, and fines that your spouse incurs but refuses to pay.

 - Separation/Divorce – Separating your finances as part of an in-process separation or divorce lends itself to also filing your taxes separately.

 If you are not sure, do a trial run of your taxes both ways.
 However, most couples will find filing jointly to be the simpler and most economical path.
-Keep coming back to MoneyTips to familiarize yourself with the tax law changes that will apply to your situation.

 Failing to pay your taxes or a penalty you owe could negatively impact your credit score.
 You can check your credit score and read your credit report for free within minutes by joining MoneyTips.